bpaquet/node-logstash/Readme.markdown

 In raw mode, each line of log is dumped to target file as specified in ``format`` parameter.
 Default format is ``#{message}``, which means the original log line.

-Note: target files can be reopened by sending USR signal to node-logstash.
+Note: target files can be reopened by sending USR2 signal to node-logstash.

 Example 1: ``output://file:///var/log/toto.log?only_type=nginx``, to write each ``nginx`` log lines to ``/var/log/toto.log``.